Umbilicaria cylindrica: Habitat and distribution

 Umbilicaria cylindrica is an Arctic–alpine lichen found on exposed rocky surfaces in cold, mountainous regions.
 It prefers siliceous (acidic) rocks such as granite and basalt, and typically grows in the alpine vegetation zone above treeline.
 Thalli are usually located on windswept boulders and outcrops with only a brief seasonal snow cover, often near mountaintops.
 In the Alps, it occurs from subalpine elevations around 1000 m up to the nival zone, with records from as high as 4270 m on the Finsteraarhorn.
 This lichen tolerates extreme climatic conditions of high UV exposure, frequent freeze-thaw cycles, and desiccation typical of alpine and polar environments.
 In Greenland, the species shows an unusual altitudinal distribution pattern: while typically found at high elevations elsewhere, it is scarce in continental highlands and lower coastal areas due to the desiccating effects of frequent Foehn winds.
 However, it persists at higher coastal altitudes up to 1600 m where these warm, dry winds have less impact.
 Rather than acting as a pioneer species in these locations, it functions more as a specialist coloniser of protected ecological niches.

 Umbilicaria cylindrica has a circumpolar distribution across the Northern Hemisphere and is widespread in arctic and boreal-alpine regions.
 It is recorded in North America, Europe, and Asia, where it is very common in alpine areas of these continents.
 For instance, it occurs from northern Scandinavia and Russia (Arctic tundra) to the high mountain ranges of central Europe (e.g. Alps, Carpathians) and Asia.
 It is also found at high elevations in the Himalayas.
+In the western Himalaya, it has been recorded from the Nandi Kund area in the Madhyamaheshwar Valley (Uttarakhand, India), where it occurs at high elevations around 4,800 m on exposed rock and soil.
 Beyond its primary Holarctic range, U. cylindrica has been reported in temperate parts of the Southern Hemisphere: in Australasia (high-altitude sites in Tasmania, southeastern Australia, and New Zealand).